 During the CNC machining process, there are chances of errors.
 They can come up in any shape.
-When the machinists are manufacturing high-precision parts, then there is no chance of any error to develop.
+When the machinists are manufacturing high-precision parts, then there is no chance of any error developing.

 One such error is BUE (built-up edge).
 Therefore removing BUE is necessary from the machining process.